lmammino/jqShare/README.md

     </div>

-As you can see you just have to create a container which holds a set of links classed with the convention `_link-share-serviceName` where _serviceName_ is the name of the social service on which you want to share.
+As you can see you just have to create a container which holds a set of links classed with the convention `_link-share-serviceName`
+(obviously you can customize the class prefix if you don't like the default one) where _serviceName_ is the name of the social service on which you want to share.

 ### 2. Initialize the plugin on your container